Financial Assistance Policy

 Description of Eligibility Criteria

-Eligible services include Emergency Room and Minor Care, Hospital Inpatient, Outpatient and Observation, Clinic services; including Family Practice, Internal Medicine, Rheumatology, Nephrology, Surgical Specialists, Urology, Pediatrics, Diabetes Education and Medical Nutrition Therapy, Hospital outpatient services; including Sleep Lab, Wound Care, Respiratory Therapy, Day Surgery, Endoscopy, Pain Clinic, Radiology, Dialysis, Laboratory and Interventional Pain Consultants; including outpatient surgical services.
+Eligible services include Emergency Room and Minor Care, Hospital Inpatient, Outpatient and Observation, Clinic services; including Family Practice, Internal Medicine, Rheumatology, Nephrology, Surgical Specialists, Urology, Tele Health, Infectious Disease, Pulmonology, Diabetes Education, Medical Nutrition Therapy and Behavioral Health.
+Hospital outpatient services; including Sleep Lab, Wound Care, Podiatry, Respiratory Therapy, Day Surgery, Endoscopy, Pain Clinic, Radiology, Dialysis, Laboratory and lnterventional Pain Consultants; including outpatient surgical services.

 Financial Assistance is generally secondary to all other financial resources available to the patient, including group or individual medical plans, worker's compensation, Medicare, Medicaid or medical assistance programs, other state, federal, or military programs, county aid, third party liability situations (e.g., auto accidents or personal injuries), or any other situation in which another person or entity may have a legal responsibility to pay for the costs of medical services.

-Exclusions/Services not eligible for Financial Assistance: Office visit co-pays, elective services; such as sterilization procedures, Ideal Protein, Sports Physicals, Department of Transportation Physicals, contracted Occupational Health, elective circumcision, or any other service determined to be "not medically necessary" by the health insurance plan.
+Exclusions/Services not eligible for Financial Assistance: Office visit co-pays, elective services; such as sterilization procedures, Ideal Protein and HMR, Sports Physicals, Department of Transportation Physicals, contracted Occupational Health, elective circumcision, Spa services, retail products, or any other service determined to be "not medically necessary" by the health insurance plan.

-Patients whose gross family income is 201% to 300% of the current federal poverty guideline will qualify for a discount of 35% applied to the patient responsibility.
+Patients whose gross family inc0me is 201 % to 300% of the current federal poverty guideline will qualify for a discount of 35% applied to \he patient responsibility.

-C. Special Consideration Financial Assistance: Uninsured and underinsured Washington and Idaho patients may qualify for a discount.
-Determination will be made by TSMH Administration upon patient's completion of the Special Consideration Financial Assistance Application and the specified supporting documentation as proof of severe financial hardship or personal loss from time of request based on economic situation.
+C. Special Consideration Financial Assistance: Uninsured and under-insured Washington and Idaho patients may qualify for a discount.
+Determination will be made by Leadership upon patient's completion of the Special Consideration Financial Assistance Application and the specified supporting documentation as proof of severe financial hardship or personal loss from time of request based on economic situation.

 Process for Eligibility Determination